 - Prototyping and fabrication techniques

 "Multimodal perception and cognition" is about creating digital interactive solutions where you apply knowledge on human perception and cognition as well as the opportunities and limitations which the human cognitive system imposes on a designer.
 In the course “Prototyping and fabrication techniques”, you will learn how to make a product from idea to finished concept.
-Lastly, you may choose an elective course from either Music or Acoustics and audio technology.

 4th semester; Master’s thesis in Sound and Music Computing